DeepTag/DeepTag.github.io/_pages/about.md

 I am looking for two self-motivated and talent PhD students to work on machine learning, computer vision and AI for healthcare applications.
 Students with a background in Computer Science, Biomedical Engineering (especially for MRI), Electrical Engineering, Automation, or related fields are welcome to drop me an email (meng.ye@rutgers.edu) with your CV and publications (if any).
 Please note I may not be able to respond to every message due to limited time.

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 I will be an Assistant Professor of Computer Science Engineering at The University of Texas at Arlington starting from September 2025.
+- *2025.03*: &nbsp;🎉🎉 I will be an Assistant Professor of Computer Science Engineering Department at The University of Texas at Arlington starting from September 2025.

 # 📝 Publications
 [18] VerSe: Integrating Multiple Queries as Prompts for Versatile Cardiac MRI Segmentation.<br/>